 The condition usually gives its first symptoms sometime in their youth or in the late ’20s.
 It usually affects women between the ages of 20 and 30.
 The time frame at which symptoms begin early and before complete mental illness is known as a prodromal period.
 It can do it in days gone by, weeks, or even years.
 It can be very difficult to see for reasons that there is usually no problem.
 You can simply report changes that are not visible in the community, especially to young people.
-These include:

 - Adjustments in grades

 - Emotions arise

 Positive Signs of Schizophrenia